And by the way, how unkind is that to name a potential hurricane after an illegal immigrant?

 I wouldn't even ask the question because he wouldn't answer it.

-He'd poo-poo it, he'd poo-poo it and say, it's Washington, it's not my job.
+He'd poo-poo it and say, it's Washington.

-I was up there to report on the progress in Iraq, and this I did.
+I was up there to report on the progress in Iraq and this I did.

-It'll never ever happen.
+It'll never, ever happen.

 Exactly, exactly.